yanwydxf/topinyin/README.md

 # topinyin
-translate chinese hanzi to pinyin by python
+translate chinese hanzi to pinyin by python。